 is an author, attorney, and nationally recognized advocate for survivors of domestic abuse and the wrongfully imprisoned.
 His seven-year legal odyssey to free an incarcerated survivor of domestic violence from prison was featured in the award-winning documentary film Crime After Crime, which premiered at the Sundance Film Festival and on the Oprah Winfrey Network.
 The film won more than 25 awards, including the National Board of Review Freedom of Expression Award and the Robert F. Kennedy Journalism Award.

-Safran’s essays have appeared in Salon, The Daily Beast and The Huffington Post and his compelling story has been heard around the world on the BBC, PBS, CBS, NPR, PRX and Authors@Google.
+Safran’s essays have appeared in Salon, The Daily Beast, The Huffington Post, and USA Today and his compelling story has been heard around the world on the BBC, PBS, CBS, NPR, PRX and Authors@Google.